ietf-wg-acme/acme/draft-ietf-acme-acme.md

   stapled OCSP responses, or whatever else would be required to keep the server functional and its credentials up-to-date.

-The overall idea is that it's nearly as easy to deploy with a CA-issued certificate as a self-signed certificate, and that once the operator has done so, the process is self-sustaining with minimal manual intervention.
-Close integration of ACME with HTTPS servers, for example, can allow the immediate and automated deployment of certificates as they are issued, optionally sparing the human administrator from additional configuration work.
+In this way, it would be nearly as easy to deploy with a CA-issued certificate as with a self-signed certificate.
+Furthermore, the maintenance of that CA-issued certificate would require minimal manual intervention.
+Such close integration of ACME with HTTPS servers would allow the immediate and automated deployment of certificates as they are issued, sparing the human administrator from much of the time-consuming work described in the previous section.

 # Terminology